How to further improve Revenue through Customer Retention

 Get in touch with Former Customers

-Clients who haven’t made a purchase order in some time aren’t necessarily former customers.
+Clients who haven’t made a purchase in some time aren’t necessarily former customers.
 In many cases, they simply haven’t been properly inspired to come back in.
-Research has shown that the potential for an existing customer making a purchase is upwards of 70 percent.
+Research has shown that the potential for an existing customer to make a repeat purchase is upwards of 70 percent.
 In contrast, the probability of selling to a new prospect is 20 percent at best.
 Utilize as many ideas as possible to bring back those who have already made a purchase.

 Have Better Customer Service Training